supervisely/developer-portal/app-development/basics/app-json-config/README.md

 "min_agent_version": "6.7.4"
 ```

+### `need_gpu`

+Applicable only for Community Edition instances.
+Users of Enterprise Instances can ignore this field.
+If flag is `True` the Docker image will be executed with the `runtime=nvidia`.
+Selected Docker image must support NVIDIA Container Toolkit.

 ### `min_instance_version`

 Minimum instance version to launch app.
 Current instance version can be found at the bottom right corner at the Supervisely